internal-page-background-header

 DMR - Device Master Record

-A Device Master Record is a compilation of all the instructions, drawings, documented specifications, labelling and packaging requirements that must be used to produce your medical device.
+A Device Master Record is an FDA requirement.
+It is a compilation of all the instructions, drawings, documented specifications, labelling and packaging requirements that must be used to produce your medical device.
 It is the definitive instruction manual for the safe and effective production of your device.

 DoE - Design of Experiment